 - 3D printing

-Noryl is a material made by blending a plastic resin such as PPO or PPE with polystyrene.
-They have good dimensional stability, machinability, and low density.
-Additionally, they can be designed to be resistant to high temperatures along with electrical insulation properties.
+Noryl is a blend of a plastic resin, such as PPO or PPE, and polystyrene.
+The resulting material has good dimensional stability, machinability, and low density.
+Noryl can also be resistant to high temperatures and incorporate electrical insulation properties.

 - Electrical equipment

 Polypropylene (PP) is the most widely produced plastic after polyethylene.
 It is a rugged material and has excellent chemical and heat resistance.
 Propylene’s high strength and rigidity make it ideal for pure water distribution systems.
 It is also resistant to chemical leaching and corrosion.

 - Potable plumbing

 Polytetrafluoroethylene, commonly known as Teflon, is a popular polymer.
 It is a hydrophobic material unaffected by water or water-based liquids.
 It has an extremely low coefficient of friction, lower than most other solids.

 Applications of Teflon for machining projects: